PhD programme in Sustainability Science

 Photo: Arne Tobian.

-Our PhD programme develop researchers who can address the sustainability challenges of the Anthropocene
+Our PhD programme develops researchers who can address the sustainability challenges of the Anthropocene

-The SRC approaches sustainability science from the perspectives of complexity and social-ecological interactions in the Anthropocene, a new and novel global epoch in which the social and the ecological are intertwined.
-Based on this there are three key core propositions that provide the foundation for Stockholm Resilience Centre (SRC) research:
+We approach sustainability science from the perspectives of resilience, complexity, and social-ecological interactions in the Anthropocene.
+Based on this, three key propositions provide the foundation for all doctoral research at the Stockholm Resilience Centre:

 1. People are part of the biosphere

-2. People and nature are intertwined within integrated social-ecological systems
+2. People and nature are intertwined within social-ecological systems

 3. People need to respond to, engage with, and purposefully shape the biosphere to develop a sustainable future.

-We aim to produce researchers who understand this area of sustainability science and have expert knowledge within a specific problem domain.
+Responding to the sustainability challenges of the Anthropocene requires a transdisciplinary approach to science.
+We aim to produce researchers who understand this area of sustainability science and who contribute expert knowledge within a specific problem domain.

 Completed PhD defences